diyefi/Puma-HowTo/doc/spin1/assembly_essential_mods.md

 # Spin1 Specific PCB Modifications

-You'll need to perform these modifications to the PCB board to prepare it for assembly.
+You'll need to perform these modifications to the PCB to prepare it for assembly.

 #### Sub MCU track cut
 /-- 337x260 img/mods/MCU_VDD_traces.png "Close up view of cutting this trace"